27410/27410-2020-group-project-group11_-roseobacter/README.md

-The "Notebook.ipynb" file includes codes for building the model in carveme and the map of the model in escher The "Roseobacter-litoralis-strain-B14.html" file includes the memote report The "Roseobacter-litoralis-strain-B14.xml" file includes the final model from carveme
+The "Notebook.ipynb" file includes codes for building the model in carveme and the map of the model in escher The "Roseobacter-litoralis-strain-B14.html" file includes the memote report The "Roseobacter-litoralis-strain-B14.xml" file includes the final model from carveme The "iML1515.xml" file is the E. Coli model
+The "all_fluxes.csv" a csv file with all the fluxes to be loaded in escher The "carveme_model.json" is a json file with the carveme model

 ## Description of our work process